 Margaret Lewis and Bhavesh Bhuthadia

 Focussed on re-contextualising craft, Margaret Lewis takes stitch craft from the traditional to the contemporary in its use of non-traditional materials.
 Hello, I'm ...slightly awkward is a project by Margaret about meeting new people, which unless you’re a natural at networking, can be awkward and embarrassing.
 So Margaret aims to take the stress out of this with a name badge to break the ice.
-Visit Margaret as she works on some welcoming banners, and hosts sewing sessions at the following times:
+Visit Margaret as she works on some welcoming banners, and hosts sewing sessions.

 Week Two: 30 November – 6 December

 As with this project, Jade Townsend’s practice aims to create the motifs and symbolism to guide us into an indigenous future.
 Hauhake is a collective remembering project and response to Hone Tuwhare’s poem “Hotere” and the drawings Ralph Hotere contributed to poetry books.
 25 artists in one site over seven days.
 Jade Townsend will be providing the manaakitanga for visitors.
 She will kōrero to the kaupapa and process of the project, introducing you to new artworks and sharing the background of the artists involved.
 She would love to hear any stories or see any objects which relate to Hauhake which celebrates the friendship and mahi of Hone Tuwhare and Ralph Hotere.
 There will be things to taste, drink, touch, wear and smell.
 Jade will be onsite daily from 12pm, the door will be open and all welcome.
 Creating new ways of unity that haven’t been explored before through an exploration of origin, whakapapa, materiality, navigation and history.